bibleexchange/courses/homiletics-1/005_qualifications-of-the-preacher/528_qualifications-of-the-preacher.md

 ### What is meant by a call of God?

 It is an inner conviction given by the Holy Ghost and confirmed by the Word of God and the body of Christ.
 The Holy Ghost will speak to your heart.
 Paul spoke of the Holy Ghost bearing witness with his conscience (Romans 9:1).
 God will burn His call upon your heart.
 The Word of God will strengthen this conviction.
 God will speak to you through His Word.
 Other Spirit filled Christians will bear witness of the call.
 The Holy Ghost spoke to the early church to Separate Paul and Barnabas for the work that God had called them to do (Acts 13:1-3).
 The call of God will be confirmed by the Body of Christ.
-James, Peter and John recognized the call of God upon Paul’s life (Galatians 2:9).
+James, Peter, and John recognized the call of God upon Paul’s life (Galatians 2:9).

 ### Preaching the Gospel is a calling